Submitted Surnames of Length 7

 Variant reading of Japanese Kanji 八田 (see Hatta).

-This is an invented surname.
 A fictional bearer is the Yamaha engineered Vocaloid and fictional character, Hatsune Miku.
-It combines the kanji 初 (hatsu) translates to "first time" and 音 (oto) which means sound.
+It combines the kanji 初 (hatsu) meaning "first time" and 音 (ne) meaning "sound".

 Hatsuta Japanese